la2050/archive/_projects/2016/are-the-robbin-hoods-of-rubbish-arriving-in-your-neighborhood-park.md

   on school-yards exclusively, it will simply be the way we identify the communities on our calendar.
 We will have Saturday and Sunday pop-up Makers Spaces in some of the most unlikely spots around town!
+Please explain how you will define and measure success for your project.​: >- We will conduct pre-then-post surveys with everyone who participates.
+Parents, young inventors, anyone who takes part will be asked to answer a few basic questions when they arrive.
+Questions about their level of interest in STEAM activities.
+And, when they complete their project they will answer the same questions.
+These findings will be compared to similar surveys we do in schools that have T4T.org inspired project based learning.
+The combined data will be available to schools, press and the educational community at large through open source data banks and research servers.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/are-the-robbin-hoods-of-rubbish-arriving-in-your-neighborhood-park/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4439940265741-team91.jpg
 organization_name: T4T.org